Practical Information

 Weather

 Turku lies in the warmest and sunniest part of Finland.
-The weather in mid-May and early summer is usually cool and pleasant, with temperatures around 15-20 C during the day.
+The weather in mid-May and early summer is usually cool and pleasant, with a lot of sunlight and temperatures around 15-20 C during the day.
 Weather reports and forecasts from Finnish Meteorological Institute: https://en.ilmatieteenlaitos.fi/weather/turku

 Miscellaneous